KChen-lab/SiFit/README.md

 * ```-iter <Integer>``` Set <Integer> to the number of iterations to run for each restart.

 * ```-df <Integer>``` Set <Integer> to 1 if the input matrix is ternary.
 Set <Integer> to 0 if the input matrix is binary.

+## Optional Arguments ##
+* ```-cellNames <filename>``` Replace <filename> with the path to the file containing the names of the cells.
+The cell names should be written in a single row separated by blank spaces.
+The order of the names of the cells should be same as the order in any row of the file containing the genotype matrix.
+If no such file is provided, the cells are numbered 1 to m.